Can a Restaurant Be Liable for Food Allergies?

 When you head out to a restaurant, you expect to have a nice meal.
-Unfortunately, what’s meant to be a memorable experience can turn into a problem if you have an adverse reaction to a food allergy.
+Unfortunately, what’s meant to be a memorable experience can turn into a problem if you have an adverse reaction due to a food allergy.

 A food allergy from a restaurant can range from minor to severe.
 If you’re injured because of a bad reaction at a restaurant, you may deserve financial compensation.
 Here’s what you need to know from our Las Vegas personal injury attorney firm.

 Yes, a restaurant can be liable for food allergies.
-Whether a restaurant has legal liability or harm caused by a food allergy depends on whether the restaurant was negligent.
+Whether a restaurant has legal liability for harm caused by a food allergy depends on whether the restaurant was negligent.
 If the customer expresses concerns that go unaddressed or if the restaurant fails to take precautions for common allergies, they may be liable to a customer when harm results from a food allergy.

 Are Restaurants Responsible for Food Allergies?

 Restaurants are responsible for food allergies in some circumstances.
-The restaurant has a very high duty of care for their customers.
+The restaurant has a very high duty of care for its customers.
 They should be aware of common food allergies and help customers understand the ingredients in their products.

 However, negligence applies to consumers, too.
 Restaurant patrons also have a role to play in avoiding known allergies.
 However, when the restaurant acts negligently towards its patrons and harm results from an allergy, the restaurant may be legally liable to the victim for their damages.

 Can You Sue a Restaurant for Food Allergy?

-Yes, you can sue a restaurant for food allergy.
-There are several ways that a restaurant may breach their duty of care towards a restaurant patron when it comes to allergies.
+Yes, you can sue a restaurant for food allergy injuries.
+There are several ways that a restaurant may breach its duty of care towards a restaurant patron when it comes to allergies.
 In all cases, if the restaurant could have prevented the harm by being more careful, the victim may recover for their damages.
 The victim has to prove that they’re hurt because of allergies at the restaurant.